Sashie/skript-yaml/README.md

 ## Thanks!
 I'd like to thank the whole Skript community, without users like you I wouldn't have bothered to make this!

-A special shout out goes to @Pikachu for helping me with the syntax and some ideas <3
+A special shout out goes to @Pikachu920 for helping me with the syntax and some ideas <3